An upper second class honours degree, in an relevant subject.

 Months of entry

-Throughout your studies, we will advance your knowledge and critical understanding of theory, research, policy and practice in ageing.
-You’ll foster critical approaches to the review of evidence, enhance your research skills, and improve your written and oral presentation skills.
+You'll advance your knowledge and critical understanding of theory, research, policy and practice in ageing.
+Through your work you'll foster critical approaches to the review of evidence, enhance your research skills, and improve your written and oral presentation skills.
+Finally you'll have the opportunity to complete a research project and 10,000 word dissertation which will reflect your own interest and professional practice.

 Qualification and course duration